-- Empty the waste ink bottle (4) if it is full. - Refill the water bottle (5) with demineralised water if it is empty.
+- Empty the waste ink bottle (4) if it is full. - Refill the water tank (5) with demineralised water if it is empty.

-- Switch on the finishing unit on the main switch (6) underneath and make sure that the indicator (7) lights steady green. - The unit will run gum fluid through the system for approximately three minutes to ensure an even gumming of the plates.
+- Switch on the finishing unit on the main switch (6) underneath and make sure that the indicator (7) lights steady green. - The unit will run gum fluid through the system for approximately three minutes to ensure an even gumming of the plates. - Finishing unit is ready from power up, also while doing initial jogging.

-- Switch on the PlateWriter by pressing the 🛈 button. - The PlateWriter initializes and when finished, the display shows "READY".
+- Switch on the PlateWriter by pressing the 🖒 button. - The PlateWriter initializes and when finished, the display shows "READY".